valsamovich/java/README.md

 Program
 -------

-Simple code that would print the words Hello World:
+Simple code that would print the words `Hello World`:

 	public class MyJavaProgram{